Back to blog

 To obtain an EIN, your sole proprietorship must be located in the United States and you must have your own tax identification number, such as a social security number.

-The Benefits of Getting an EIN
+Benefits of getting an EIN for sole proprietorship

 It helps establish you as a professional business